daz4126/Nanny-State/README.md

 ## Background

-NANNY STATE was inspired by [Redux](https://redux.js.org) and [Hyperapp](https://hyperapp.dev) and uses the lit-html module of the [lit](https://lit.dev/) library for rendering.
+NANNY STATE was inspired by [Redux](https://redux.js.org) and [Hyperapp](https://hyperapp.dev) and uses the [µhtml](https://github.com/WebReflection/uhtml) library for rendering.
 It is open source software; please feel free to help out or contribute.

 The name is inspired by the [British phrase](https://en.wikipedia.org/wiki/Nanny_state) for an overly protective government.
-There's also a [really good non-alcoholic beer with the same name](https://www.brewdog.com/uk/nanny-state-4-x-cans)
+In a similar way, NANNY STATE looks after your state object and takes care of the rendering for you.
+There's also a [really good non-alcoholic beer with the same name](https://www.brewdog.com/uk/nanny-state-4-x-cans).

 ## Data Flow